-In April 2014 the Company conducted a ground geophysical program designed to confirm and better define high priority targets identified from the 2013 exploration programs.
+In April 2014 the Company conducted a ground geophysical program designed to confirm and better define high priority targets identified from 2013 airborne geophysical, bathymetry and till sampling programs on the property.
 Surveys were completed over a total of twenty-one grids, covering approximately 40 individual targets.
 An emphasis was placed on surveying targets that are well located with respect to the up ice termination of the South Coppermine KIM train.

-On July 15, 2014 the Company announced that mobilization was underway for a 1,000 m drilling program, intended to test six to eight priority drill targets located in the central part of the property.
+During July and August 2014 the Company conducted an 800 m drilling program that tested seven targets located in the central part of the property near the up ice termination of the South Coppermine KIM train.
 The targets were identified based on results of a detailed data compilation and new airborne and ground geophysical surveys.
-The drill targets include various combinations of gravity, magnetic and electromagnetic geophysical responses that have been further prioritized based on their location with respect to the termination of the South Coppermine KIM train.
-On August 18, 2014 the Company announced that the drilling program tested seven targets with approximately 800 m of drilling.
-None of the drill holes definitively encountered a bedrock kimberlite source for the South Coppermine KIM train.
+On August 18, 2014 the Company announced that the drilling program did not definitively encounter a bedrock kimberlite source for the South Coppermine KIM train.
 Drill hole 14-RED23-08 (Az.
 180 degrees; dip -60 degrees) tested a linear gravity low and encountered predominantly fresh to weakly altered granite that included a moderately to strongly fractured fault zone from 89.9 m to 99.7 m downhole.
 This fault zone contained intervals of dull green clay gouge which have been collected for kimberlite indicator mineral analyses.
-The final cost of the drill program is expected to be less than the originally estimated budget of \$900,000.
+The final cost of the drill program is expected to be approximately \$600,000.